Elizabeth Warham Forster: Career

 Rather than imposing western medicine on her patients, Forster encouraged use of traditional healing methods and rituals as complementary practices to her own nursing methods.
 For example, during a birthing Forster described, she assisted the Navaho midwife, allowing the practitioner to take the lead and only adding a few hygienic measures to the process.
 As an advocate for the Navajo to retain their autonomy, she became vocal in her criticism of both the BIA and missionaries.
 She saw Christianization and forced education as detrimental to the self-determination of the tribe.
-The disagreement over whether medicine men should be condemned, resulted in Forster resignation in 1933.
+The disagreement over whether medicine men should be condemned, resulted in Forster’s resignation in 1933.

 Leaving the reservation, Forster accepted a position with the Emergency Recovery Administration in Park County, Colorado and was soon made a supervisor of the organization.
 She worked there until 1936, when the administration was terminated and then worked full-time on a turkey farm she and Gilpin had started in 1935.
 After three years, the farm failed and Forster opened a guest house which she operated until 1942, before returning to nursing work during the war.
 A health crisis occurred in 1944, which forced Forster to retire.
 She was diagnosed in August with encephalitis and after being hospitalized was also diagnosed with polio.
 Unable to care for herself, she was declared legally incompetent and was moved to her sister's home in Nebraska for care.
 After a year in recovery, the incompetency was annulled and Forster was well enough to join Gilpin at her new home in Santa Fe, New Mexico, though she was unable to resume working.